klkeys/PLINK.jl/README.md

 ## Standardizing

 PLINK.jl coerces the user to use standardized copies of `x`.
-Since a standardized `x` cannot be stored in PLINK format, PLINK.jl calculates means and inverse standard deviations (precisions):
+Since a standardized `x` cannot be stored in PLINK format, PLINK.jl calculates means and inverse standard deviations (precisions) and stores them in separate vectors:

     m = mean(x)
     d = invstd(x, m)

 Both `m` and `d` are optional arguments for the linear algebra routines, but their omission will result in calculation of means and precisions on-the-fly.
-These calculations are *not* fast, so it is recommended that users precompute and cache means and precisions.
+These calculations are *not* fast, so it is recommended that users precompute and cache the column means and precisions of a genotype matrix.

 ## Decompression